 - ✅ Consistency (2-5 posts/week minimum)

 The opportunity is massive for those who understand the new rules.
-Most people are still playing the 2024 game.
+Most people are still playing last year's game.

 The algorithm has changed.
 Your strategy should too.